-The finally step is to curl your eyelashes and apply mascara!
+The final step is to curl your eyelashes and apply mascara!
 Before we do that, here is a simple trick that will make you look like as if you have fuller eyelashes.

-Line your water line with pencil eyeliner as shown as the picture below.
-Pencil eyeliners will work best, since they are more smudge-proof and waterproof than gel and liquid eyeliners.
-This step is optional, but it is strongly recommended because it will give the impression that you have fuller eyelashes.
+Line your water line with pencil eyeliner as shown in the picture below.
+Pencil eyeliners work best, since they are more smudge-proof and waterproof than gel and liquid eyeliners.
+This step is optional, but it is strongly recommended because it will give the impression that you naturally have fuller eyelashes.